Welcome to Health Services

 As good health is vital for academic achievement, there is a School Nurse assigned to each school.
 The nurse will care for your child should s/he become ill or injured during school hours.
 The School Nurse is also responsible for completing yearly state-mandated screenings, and compliance with state mandates for immunizations and physical exams.

-If your child needs to take medication while in school, (this includes over-the-counter medications such as Tylenol and cough drops) the following requirements must be met before it may be administered:
+If your child needs to take medication while in school, (this includes over-the-counter medications such as Tylenol and Advil) the following requirements must be met before it may be administered:

 - Written permission from the physician AND parent